republicofmakers/republicofmakers/README.md

 **Repository:** [Thesis Project →](https://github.com/republicofmakers/Thesis-Angle-of-Arrival-Estimation-Algorithms-Using-Received-Signal-Strength-Indicator)

 In my thesis, I developed a low-cost **Angle of Arrival (AoA)** estimation system using an **ESP32 module** with **directional antennas**.
-Key aspects included:
+Key achievements include:
-- Designed an **antenna multiplexer** featuring Pi- and L-type impedance-matching networks.
+- Designed an **antenna multiplexer** with Pi- and L-type impedance-matching networks.
-- Used a **network analyzer** and **Smith chart** to fine-tune matching values.
+- Tuned matching values using a **network analyzer** and **Smith chart**.
-- Implemented **C-based trigonometric algorithms** for accurate AoA estimation.
+- Implemented **C-based trigonometric algorithms** for AoA estimation.
-- Demonstrated that RSSI-based methods can deliver **scalable, cost-efficient positioning**, suitable for **logistics, healthcare, and smart infrastructure** applications.
+- Demonstrated that RSSI-based methods can deliver **scalable, cost-efficient positioning** for **logistics, healthcare, and smart infrastructure**.

 ---

 ## 🧠 Technical Skills

 ### Programming & Digital Design